godspeedelbow/writing/async-await.md

 **Note:**
 - whenever you use `await`, the surrounding function needs be declared te be `async`
 - use `try/catch` to handle any Promise that fails within the `async` function
+- complete error stack, because we use Promises

 Looks quite neat, huh?
 Easy to read and easy to reason about!
 Now consider how this code would look if you don't use `async/await`.